Fueled/Rover/README.md

 > Testing/Interaction for your Smart Contract made simple.

-Interact with Smart Contract ABI, Realtime Events, Realtime Transactions
+Interact with Smart Contract ABI, Monitoring Realtime Events and Transactions.

 ## Contributing